geonetwork/doc/source/administrator-guide/managing-metadata-standards/standards.rst

 Adding a schema
 ```````````````
-To add a metadata schema to GeoNetwork, a rebuild of the sources is required.
-In a source-code tree there are 4 actions to be done in the settings (database) 1.
+To add a metadata schema to the catalog, a rebuild of the sources is required.
+In a source-code tree there are 4 actions to be done in the settings (database).

 - Place the schema-folder in /schemas